NeurodegenerativePharmaceuticalLab/Mapping-Microglia-Parameters-Software/README.md

 •	Check the log window for error messages
 •	Document the steps that led to the problem
 •	Note any error messages displayed
-•	Contact technical support with this information

- Conclusion
+#### Conclusion

-The Microglia Analysis Tool provides a comprehensive workflow for processing microscopy images and quantifying microglia morphology.
+MMPS provides a comprehensive workflow for processing microscopy images and quantifying microglia morphology.
 By following this guide, you should be able to successfully:
 •	Load and preprocess microscopy images
 •	Manually annotate microglia somas and cell boundaries
 •	Calculate morphological parameters for batch analysis